Book a consultation with our Experts & get good discounts on our online diet programs! Click here All our diet plans can be followed during Ramadan.

 • Rich in fibre that aids bowel movement.

-• Helps prevent arthritis, osteoporosis and anaemia.
+• Helps prevent arthritis, osteoporosis & anaemia.

 Spinach